⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 100%

-Revenue derived from strategic partnerships for drug discovery and development.
+Revenue derived from strategic partnerships and milestone payments for drug discovery and development activities.

 🎯 WHY THIS MATTERS